-I am currently working with Dr. Andrea Berez-Kroeker, Dr. Bradley McDonnell, and Dr. Lauren Collister to edit The MIT Open Handbook on Linguistic Data Management.
+I am currently working with Dr. Andrea Berez-Kroeker, Dr. Bradley McDonnell, and Dr. Lauren Collister to edit The MIT Open Handbook on Linguistic Data Management (expected to be published in 2021).

 My dissertation research was on language nests – a method of language revitalization involving exposing young toddlers and infants to the target endangered language in a home-like setting.
 For my research I visited language nests in situ internationally, conducted ethnographic interviews, conducted acquisition picture tasks with children, and performed phone and video interviews with language nest teachers and administrators as well as linguists involved in language revitalization worldwide.
 I graduated in May of 2017 and am working on an article on language nests based on the dissertation and new data to submit for publication in the near future.